 6. Start searching for properties

 Once you’ve laid the groundwork, it’s time to start searching for homes for sale in Canada.
 Many people choose to start looking at homes online to narrow their options before reaching out to an agent or booking tours.
-If you’re searching in the Greater Toronto Area or Calgary, you can see all of the homes for sales plus their ProperPrice™ at properly.ca/buy.
+If you’re searching in the Greater Toronto Area, you can see all of the homes for sales plus their ProperPrice™ at properly.ca/buy.
 Once you find a place you think you might love, you can request a tour, and we’ll match you with one of our top-rated Real Estate Agents.

 Properly is the smarter way to move

 With Properly, you can buy when you find the home you love, then settle into your new home while our experts get you the best price on the market for your old one.
 Learn more about how Properly helps you buy before you sell and move on your terms at properly.ca, and get in touch with our team whenever you’re ready to get started.